canalplus/rx-player/doc/api/index.md

     description (for the visually impaired or not).

-  - ``dub`` (``Boolean|undefined``): If set to `true`, this audio track is a "dub", meaning it was recored in another language than the original.
+  - ``dub`` (``Boolean|undefined``): If set to `true`, this audio track is a "dub", meaning it was recorded in another language than the original.
     If set to `false`, we know that this audio track is in an original language.
     This property is `undefined` if we do not known whether it is in an original language.